weimegan/TensoRF-Transparent/README.md

 ## Citation
-If you find our code or paper helps, please consider citing:
+If you find our code helpful, please consider citing:
 ```
-@article{tensorf,
+@misc{retro,
-  title={TensoRF: Tensorial Radiance Fields},
+  title={RETrO: Rendering and Extracting Transparent Objects using TensoRF and Feature Field Distillation},
-  author={Chen, Anpei and Xu, Zexiang and Geiger, Andreas and Yu, Jingyi and Su, Hao},
+  author={Wei, Megan and Xu, Katherine and Ray, Anushka},
-  journal={arXiv preprint arXiv:2203.09517},
+  journal={Github repository},
   year={2022}
 }
 ```